ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 applications since the mid 2000's, with only a few implementation and interface changes.
 However, many developers are not familiar with the BLAS, and/or find its interface alien to C++.
-The BLAS has no encapsulation of matrices or vectors, and its functions take many arguments in a mysterious order.
-It's easy to mix up these arguments, and doing so can cause memory corruption, without the benefit of bounds or iterator checking that C++ libraries offer.
+The BLAS has no encapsulation of matrices or vectors.
+Its functions take a long list of pointer, integer, and scalar arguments in a mysterious order.
+Mixing up the arguments can cause memory corruption, without the benefit of debug bounds checking that C++ libraries offer.
 Furthermore, users may need to work with column-major data layouts, which are not idiomatic to C++ and may thus cause bugs.
 This suggests that the next step is to develop C++ data structures for matrices and vectors, and extend the above BLAS wrapper to use them.

 ### BLAS routines take many, unencapsulated arguments